Denise O'Sullivan: Loans

 On 18 October 2018, O'Sullivan was signed by Canberra United as their guest player for the 2018–19 W-League season and was given the number 11 shirt.
 As a guest player in the W-League, she is permitted to play seven non-consecutive games.
 On 28 October 2018, she made her debut in a 2–0 home victory against Melbourne City.
 The Sydney Morning Herald reported that O'Sullivan had been "a sensation" in her seven games for the club.

 For the 2019–20 W-League season, O'Sullivan was loaned once again to an Australian club, joining her North Carolina Courage teammates Lynn Williams and Kristen Hamilton at Western Sydney Wanderers as a guest player.
 She made her debut for the club on 22 November during a 1–0 against Newcastle Jets FC.
 During a 4–0 win against Canberra United on 26 December, she scored in the 59th minute doubling the team's advantage.
 O'Sullivan was a starting midfielder in all seven games that she played.
 Western Sydney finished the regular season in fourth place.
 Their fourth place finish earned the team a berth to the semi-finals where they were defeated 5–1 by eventual champions, Melbourne City.

 In September 2020, O'Sullivan moved on loan to English FA WSL club Brighton & Hove Albion through 31 December 2020.
 She wanted to be available for Ireland's rescheduled UEFA Women's Euro 2022 qualifying Group I fixtures.
 Travelling back and forth from the United States would force her to undergo three separate two-week periods of quarantine within nine weeks.
 She made her debut for Brighton as a half-time substitute for fellow Corkonian Megan Connolly in a 0–0 draw at Manchester City on 13 September 2020.
 She was a starting midfielder in eight of the nine matches she played.

+Liverpool

+On 17 January 2026, O'Sullivan signed with WSL club Liverpool on a transfer from the Courage.
+Her transfer fee, reported in the range of £300,000, broke Liverpool's club record for a transfer fee paid, which previously stood at the £210,000 paid for Olivia Smith in 2024.
+She made her Reds debut on 18 January 2026 in a 6-0 Women's FA Cup victory over London Bees, scoring her first goal for the club after six minutes.
+She made her Women's Super League debut on 25 January 2026 in a 2-0 victory over Spurs, the team's first league victory of the season.
+O'Sullivan left Liverpool in July 2026 to join Gotham FC.

+Gotham FC (loan)

+On 14 July 2026, NWSL club Gotham FC announced that they had acquired O'Sullivan from Liverpool on an initial year-long loan deal with obligation to buy.
+O'Sullivan made her Gotham FC debut five days later, participating in a 3–2 come-from-behind victory over the Seattle Reign.